Johns Hopkins, a Quaker and a strong proponent of abolition, was a Baltimore businessman who made his fortune in business as well as in the railroads.

 The first engraver was Silas H. Quint of Philadelphia.
 The second engraver was J.F.
 Dorman of Baltimore.
 Given that both the asylum and Dorman were both in Baltimore, it is most plausible that Dorman produced the tokens.

 Below is a Johns Hopkins Colored Orphan Asylum 1-cent token.
+The specimen is NGC graded at AU-58.

 Notes and Sources